Meaningful Gift for a Grieving Friend: What Actually Helps

 A specific song can take you back to a moment in an instant.
 The melody carries the feeling when words don't work.
 And a song written about the person your friend lost — that becomes something they'll never want to give back.

 That's what What's Your Beat does.
-You share stories and memories about the person who passed.
-Details about who they were — their sense of humor, their quirks, the little things only your friend would know.
-And those memories become original music.
+You share stories and memories about the person who passed: their sense of humor, their quirks, the little things only your friend would know, the moments they'd want remembered.
+Those memories become original music, crafted with real care.

 The song is theirs forever.
 They can listen to it on hard days.
-Play it at a memorial.
-Pass it down.
+Play it at a memorial or a celebration of life.
+Share it with family members who never got to hear it.
+Pass it down to children who will only know this person through stories.

-Richard started What's Your Beat after losing his wife in 2024.
-He knew what it felt like to have no words — and to have music be the only thing that helped.
-So he built something that gives other people the same comfort, completely free.
+I started What's Your Beat after losing my wife in 2024.
+I knew what it felt like to have no words — and to have music be the only thing that helped.
+I built it as a mission to give that same comfort to anyone who needs it.

-You can also read about unexpected grief reactions after a loss — it might help you understand what your friend is going through right now.
+You can also read about unexpected grief reactions after a loss — it may help you understand what your friend is navigating right now, and how a gift like this lands differently at different stages of grief.

 A person sitting quietly with headphones on, eyes closed, a small smile mixed with tears — deeply moved by a personal song